DataDog/integrations-core/openmetrics/README.md

         "type": "gauge"
 ```

-Remember that metric names can be specified as regular expressions, making it possible to easily specify the type for a set of metrics without listing all of them individually.
+Remember that metric names can be specified as regular expressions, making it possible to specify the type for a set of metrics without listing all of them individually.

 ### Errors parsing the OpenMetrics payload with Agent 7.46 and above